lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 ```
 _Output of [interpolate-surface program](https://github.com/lupyuen/interpolate-surface).
 From https://docs.google.com/spreadsheets/d/1G9kLS0Es6kwcMA3SC50w5-T-LBYi3NQeY98y7HOAovs/edit#gid=1436721555_

-The program will also produce smoothly-interpolated Virtual Y values for every single pixel of Physical (X, Y) in the lower right quadrant.
+The program will also produce smoothly-interpolated CHIP-8 Virtual Y values for every single PineTime pixel of Physical (X, Y) in the lower right quadrant.
 (Need to edit `Cargo.toml` and select the feature `interpolate_y`)

-So mapping from Physical (X, Y) to Virtual (X, Y) is complete!
+So mapping from Physical (X, Y) on the curved PineTime display to Virtual (X, Y) on CHIP-8 is complete!

 # Validate the Square to Sphere Interpolation